mm80843/T3.5/docs/bp_0.md

 ### Value proposition

-Implementing this measure will make the control over occupancy and critical indoor parameters possible while maintaining the quality of services and productivity at usual levels as well as providing flexibility to the end users of those services.
+The implementation of this measure will allow control over occupancy and critical parameters in the indoor spaces, while maintaining the quality of services and productivity at the usual level and providing flexibility to the end users of these services.

 ### Capabilities